raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

-# USB mass storage device boot
+# USB mass storage boot

 **USB mass storage boot is available on Raspberry Pi 3B, 3B+, 3A+, and 2B v1.2 only.**